Matsadura/ALX_Time_Saver/README.md

 The numbers are useful to jump from line to line without actually counting how many lines are there.
 #### Compiling with F5
-In order to compile the current file by pressing F5 the following is required : the file must be in this format "number"-"name".c for exemple ``0-putchar.c``, and the test file must which is usually "number"-main.c exemple "0-main.c" should be in this format task"number".c for exemple ``task0.c`` (If you don't like this format you can change it, you're a future software engineer after all).
+In order to compile the current file by pressing F5 the following is required : the file must be in this format "number"-"name".c for exemple ``0-putchar.c``, and the test file which is usually "number"-main.c exemple "0-main.c" should be in this format task"number".c for exemple ``task0.c`` (If you don't like this format you can change it, you're a future software engineer after all).
 If the test file doesn't exist use the ``cgcc`` command instead.
 #### Betty with F2
 Instead of leaving VIM then running " betty file_name.c ", you could press F2 instead in VIM and get betty's results.